chops/elixir_tutor/README.md

 Right now (11/20/2025) I'm focused on learning the fundamentals of Elixir/OTP.
 However, I plan to learn Phoenix as soon as I feel grounded.
 At that time I would be delighted to squash some bugs and improve the overall UX/UI.
 But until then, I'm just using this as a fun tool to get exposure to Enum functions and to learn how to use all of them.
 Maybe I will come back and add other Elixir modules as well. :)

 Additionally, I built this on nix-darwin and have no idea if this will easily build on other systems.
-I will proabbly put it on a flake-based NixOS machine soon and would be happy to provide build instructions.
+I will proabbly put it on a flake-based NixOS machine soon and would be happy to provide build instructions for NixOS.
 But for all other systems, YMMV.

 I don't know if I put a license on this thing.
 It's just a fun project and I don't care what you do with it.
 If you want to have some fun with it, make changes, sell it, I don't care -- go for it!